lbk2907/WhatsAppEnhancements/README.md

 * Added change log.
 * You can now change the gesture from the input gesture dialog.
 * Label the mute button in the conversation info.
+* Add an ability to automaticly read the grouping lable when finding the chats or contacts in the forwarding message window.